Last updated on February 2nd, 2023

 This website offers many free courses, out of which many are as simple as watching a video and completing a quick exercise.
 While there’s nothing quite like experimentation to learn how to do things, you’ll pick up some tips that will make all of this easier.
 And all that you needed to do was spend some time on learning.

 Of course, if you’re very serious about learning web design, you can skip the free courses and pay to take a series of them.
-Your local college may have plenty of web design courses to choose from, and you won’t need to spend a lot of money on them.
+Your local college may have plenty of web design professional courses to choose from, and you won’t need to spend a lot of money on them.

 Plus, if you tell the admissions office that you just want to take a few courses, they more than likely won’t make you go through the entire enrollment process.
 Since you aren’t seeking a degree, you should be able to pay for those in-person web design courses and then move on once you’re done.